tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 **Delegating Inversion of Verifier's Challenges**

 One of the details omitted from the IPP-verfier-side [diagram](#bulletproofs-inner-product-proof-verification) above is the computation of inverses of the verifier's challenges  $u_j$  needed to complete verification.
 The verifier for example needs  $u_j^{-2}$  in order to compute  $- L_j \cdot u_j^2 - R_j \cdot u^{-2}$.
 Verifiable computation strategy is therefore applicable to the Inner-Product Proof, where the verifier delegates inversion of challenges to the prover.

-As Sean Bowe et al proposed, in arithmetic circuits where a field inversion of a variable  $u$  can be computed (i.e.,  $u^{p−2}$ ), which would normally require  $log(p)$  multiplication constraints, the prover could witness  $v = u^{− 1}$  instead.
-And the verifier could simply check if  $uv = 1$  taking only a single multiplication constraint, [[3]].
+As Sean Bowe et al proposed, in arithmetic circuits where a field inversion of a variable  $u$  can be computed (i.e.,  $u^{p−2}$ ), which would normally require  $log(p)$  multiplication constraints, the prover could witness  $v = u^{− 1}$  instead [[3]].
+And the verifier could simply check if  $uv = 1$  taking only a single multiplication constraint.
 Thus one trades  $log(p)$  multiplication constraints for only one.

-The prover is requested to compute each  $u_j^{- 1}$  and send it to the verifier together with  $L_j$  and  $R_j$  for  $j \in \{ 1, 2 , ... , log_2(n) \}$.
+So, to amortize away some verification costs, the prover in the Bulletproofs IP Proof is requested to compute each  $u_j^{- 1}$  and send it to the verifier.
+That's in addition to values  $L_j$  and  $R_j$  for  $j \in \{ 1, 2 , ... , log_2(n) \}$.

 Worth noting is that the prover will have computed these inverses anyway, because he needs them in "halving" of the input vectors to the IP Proof.
+The delegation of inversion therefore comes with *no extra cost* to the prover.

+This amortization strategy has huge savings on verification costs in the form of the number of multiplications by the verifier.
-So this delegation of inversion comes with *no extra cost* to the prover.
-Such a delegation will have a huge savings on the other verifier's side.
-Instead of a verification cost of  $(log(p))\*(log_2(n))$  multiplication constraints, it will only cost  $log_2(n)$  multiplication constraints in a single Inner-Product Proof for checking all inverses.
+Instead of a verification cost of  $(log(p))\*(log_2(n))$  multiplication constraints on inversion alone, it now will only cost  $log_2(n)$  multiplication constraints for a single Inner-Product Proof.
-The savings are huge considering the fact that  $n$ , which is the size of the initial input vectors to the inner-product proof, is typically very small compared to  $p$ , which is the prime order of the elliptic curve group.
+The savings are huge considering the fact that  $n$ , which is the size of the initial input vectors to the inner-product proof, is typically very small compared to  $p$  the prime order of the elliptic curve group.

  As noted [above](example-application), this amortization strategy reduces the verification costs by factor of  $log(p)$.